qznc/my-homeserver/source/cronjobs.rst

 which cron should execute regularly.
 For safety, let us wall them off.

-First, a separate user called "cronbot".
+First, a separate user called cronbot.

 .. code:: sh